andymeneely/squib/docs/dsl/save_png.rst

   adds a drop shadow behind the card just before rendering, when non-nil.
 Does nothing when set to nil.

-  `Drop Shadows`.
-A larger radius extends the blur's reach.
-A radius of ``0`` will enable the feature but not do any blurring (which can still look good!).
+  A larger radius extends the blur's spread, making it softer.
+A radius of 0 still enables the shadow, but has no blur.

-  The final image will have a new width of: ``w + shadow_offset_x + (3 * shadow_radius) - (2 * shadow_trim) - (2 * trim)``, and similar for height.
-  The image will be painted at ``shadow_radius, shadow_radius`` in the new image.
-  This drop shadow happens before rendering and does not alter the original card graphic.
-  At this stage, the feature will just draw a rectangle and blur from there.
-So if your card has transparency (other than from ``trim_radius``), from, say, a circular chit, then this won't work.
-We're working on a better implementation.
-  See [blur algorithm](https://github.com/rcairo/rcairo/blob/master/lib/cairo/context/blur.rb) for details on blur implementation.
-Recommended range: 3-10 pixels.
-Supports :doc:`/units`.
+  See section below for details about drop shadows.

 shadow_offset_x
   default: ``3``

   the horizontal distance that the drop shadow will be shifted beneath the final image.
   Ignored when ``shadow_radius`` is ``nil``.

-See ``shadow_radius`` above for drop shadow details.
+  See section below for details about drop shadows.

   Supports :doc:`/units`.

 shadow_offset_y
   default: ``3``

   Ignored when `shadow_radius` is ``nil``.
 See ``shadow_radius`` above for drop shadow details.

+  See section below for details about drop shadows.

   Supports :doc:`/units`.

 shadow_trim
   default: ``0``

-  the space around the edge of the output image trimmed when a drop shadow is drawn.
+  the space around the lower right and bottom edge of the output image to be trimmed when a drop shadow is drawn.
+Can also enlarge the image if it is negative.
-  A negative number here would enlarge the margin on the right and bottom only.

   Ignored when `shadow_radius` is ``nil``.
-See ``shadow_radius`` above for drop shadow details.
+See section below for details about drop shadows.

   Supports :doc:`/units`.

 shadow_color